ecos-wtf/website/_posts/2021-03-14-ecos-shellcoding.md

 ### Conclusion

-You now have all the tools to write your own reverse shell shellcode and deliver it to your [ROP chain handler](#TODO).
+You now have all the tools to write your own reverse shell shellcode and deliver it to your [ROP chain handler]({{site.url}}/2021/03/13/ecos-stack-buffer-overflow-exploit).
+But you can do much more as long as you understand the eCos architecture !

-A repository with a bunch of shellcodes (reverse shell, bind shell, reverse shell in a thread, bind shell in a thread, sample threading app) is now available on [Github](https://github.com/ecos-wtf/ecoshell).
+I created a repository with a bunch of shellcodes (reverse shell, bind shell, reverse shell in a thread, bind shell in a thread, sample threading app) and build instruction on [Github](https://github.com/ecos-wtf/ecoshell).
+The repository contains a piece of Python code to write shellcode in memory over serial so that you can call and debug your code from the CLI.

-As always, if you have any question feel free to contact me via [Twitter](https://twitter.com) or [email](mailto:quentin@ecos.wtf).
+As always, if you have any question feel free to contact me via [Twitter](https://twitter.com/qkaiser) or [email](mailto:quentin@ecos.wtf).